PeakIndicators/Getting-Started-On-Azure-ML/Documents/VS_Code_Azure_ML_Git.md

-# Set up Azure Machine Learning Visual Studio Code extension
+# Azure Machine Learning in Visual Studio Code

 Learn how to install and run scripts using the Azure Machine Learning Visual Studio Code extension.